cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * `false`, `true`, `null`, and `undefined` (simple values identified by 20..23)
 * integer and floating point values with a larger range and precision than the above (tags 2 to 5)
-* application data types such as a point in time or an RFC 3339 date/time string (tags 1, 0)
+* application data types such as a point in time (tags 1, 0)

 Further elements of the extended generic data model can be (and have been) defined via the IANA registries created for CBOR.
 Even if such